-- 1. As we disclosed in our December 31, 2021 funding valuation report, the 7.00% investment return assumption that the Board approved on October 15, 2020 for determining the liabilities for funding purposes and used for establishing the employer and employee contribution rates has continued to be developed without considering the impact of any future 50/50 excess earnings allocation.
+- 1. The NPL increased from \$792 million as of December 31, 2021 to \$2,231 million as of December 31, 2022 primarily as a result of unfavorable investment return during calendar year 2022 of about \$1,463 million1 less than assumed.
+Changes in these values during the last two fiscal years ending December 31, 2021 and December 31, 2022 can be found in Section 2, Schedule of Changes in Net Pension Liability on page 18. - 2.
+As we disclosed in our December 31, 2022 funding valuation report, the 7.00% investment return assumption that the Board approved on October 15, 2020 for determining the liabilities for funding purposes and used for establishing the employer and employee contribution rates has continued to be developed without considering the impact of any future 50/50 excess earnings allocation.
 This is based on our understanding that Article 5.5 of the Statute, which authorizes the allocation of 50% of excess earnings to the SRBR, does not allow for the use of a different investment return for funding than is used for interest crediting.
-This would appear in effect to preclude the prefunding of the SRBR through the use of an assumption lower than the market earnings assumption of 7.00%. - As required by the Actuarial Standard of Practice (ASOP) No. 4 ("Measuring Pension Obligations and Determining Pension Plan Costs or Contributions"), we performed a stochastic model to estimate the impact of the 50% allocation of future excess earnings to the SRBR.
+This would appear in effect to preclude the prefunding of the SRBR through the use of an assumption lower than the market earnings assumption of 7.00%.

+As required by the Actuarial Standard of Practice (ASOP) No. 4 ("Measuring Pension Obligations and Determining Pension Plan Costs or Contributions"), we performed a stochastic model to estimate the impact of the 50% allocation of future excess earnings to the SRBR.
 The results of our model indicated that the 50/50 allocation of future excess earnings would have about the same impact as an "outflow" (i.e., assets not available to fund the benefits included in the determination of the TPL) that would average approximately 0.65% of assets over time.
-This approximated outflow was incorporated into our GASB crossover test (Appendix A), along with the additional future employer contributions that would result from those future allocations of excess earnings to the SRBR under ACERA's funding policy. - The County made voluntary County Safety contributions of \$800 million on around June 29, 2021 to reduce their Safety UAAL and associated contribution rates.
-The Livermore Area Recreation and Park District (LARPD) also made voluntary LARPD General contributions of \$12.611 million on around June 29, 2021 to reduce LARPD General UAAL and associated contribution rates.
-The County Safety and LARPD General actuarially determined contributions were determined to reflect the amortization of these voluntary contributions. - The NPL measured as of December 31, 2021 was determined by rolling forward the TPL for the funded benefits as of December 31, 2020.
-Similar to last year, we have included in the TPL as of December 31, 2021 the non-OPEB unlimited Actuarial Accrued Liability (AAL) of \$116.9 million, which was calculated by rolling forward the total unlimited non-OPEB AAL as of December 31, 2020. - 4.
-We have also continued the practice of adjusting the Plan's Fiduciary Net Position as of December 31, 2021 to include the \$51.9 million set aside by the Retirement Board in the SRBR reserve to pay non-vested Supplemental COLA and retired member death benefits as of December 31, 2021.
-It should be noted that as of December 31, 2021, the deferred investment gain for the entire Plan was \$1,133 million.
-Consequently, we have added to the Plan's Fiduciary Net Position the proportionate share of
+This approximated outflow was incorporated into our GASB crossover test2 (Appendix A), along with the additional future employer contributions that would result from those future allocations of excess earnings to the SRBR under ACERA's funding policy.

+- 3. The NPL measured as of December 31, 2022 was determined by rolling forward the TPL for the funded benefits as of December 31, 2021.
+Similar to last year, we have included in the TPL as of December 31, 2022 the non-OPEB unlimited Actuarial Accrued Liability (AAL) of \$144.8 million, which was calculated by rolling forward the total unlimited non-OPEB AAL as of December 31, 2021. - 4.
+As of December 31, 2022, the deferred investment loss for the entire Plan was \$794 million.
+The proportionate share of the net deferred investment loss as of December 31, 2022 for the Pension Plan was equal to \$716.5 million and in calculating the Plan's Fiduciary Net Position we have adjusted the Pension Plan's valuation value of assets in the funding valuation to reflect that amount.
+We have also continued the practice of adjusting the Plan's Fiduciary Net Position as of December 31, 2022 to include

-&lt;sup>2 We have excluded the liability and the assets associated with the OPEB component of the SRBR reserve account because it is our understanding that those amounts are reportable under GASB 74/75.
+1 This amount represents the investment income on the Plan's Fiduciary Net Position for the Pension Plan and non-OPEB SRBR that is below the assumed earnings (actual market return of -7.5% versus 7.00% assumed in the valuation) for the year ending December 31, 2022.
+It also includes the change in the Contingency Reserve from last year to this year.